What is RNG?

 And, in fact, this is exactly how it works in the real world.
 The truth is that the LCG and consequently, the vast majority of RNG algorithms used in computer software, are not genuinely random in the way that they appear to be.
 Instead, it is what is considered a pseudorandom number generator or PRNG.

 Despite the fact that our previous example is rather simple to decipher, a significant amount of software, continue to rely on the LCG to produce randomness due to its simplicity.
-Of course, no real money casino would ever employ the LCG in the way in which we described above; nevertheless, programmers may increase the unpredictability of the RNG by adding additional layers of randomization to the original algorithm.
+Of course, no cash casino would ever employ the LCG in the way in which we described above; nevertheless, programmers may increase the unpredictability of the RNG by adding additional layers of randomization to the original algorithm.